hayde0264/CS-Degree/Java-Specific-Knowledge/Control-Flow.md

 }
 ```
 ## The If-Else Statement
 The if-else statement provides a secondary path of execution when at **"if" clause evaluates to false**.
-So, in the **Person** class if an object don't have fair skin, we can return an expression.
+So, in the **Person** class, if an object doesn't implement fair skin, we can return an expression.

 ``` java
  public void applySunscreen() {